These Pickled Eggs are a delicious and healthy snack that everyone will enjoy!

 - 1 cup water

 - ⅓ cup sugar

 - 1 bay leaf

 - 4 teaspoons pickling spices

-Add garlic clove to the jar.
-Place 3 eggs in a large jar.
-Top with some of the cooked onion slices and a sprig of dill.
-Repeat until the jar is full.
+- Add a garlic clove to an empty glass jar, and place 3 hard-boiled eggs on top.
+Layer the eggs with some of the cooked onion slices and a sprig of fresh dill.
+Repeat this layering process until the jar is full.

-Pour the liquid over the eggs and seal the jar.
+- Pour the pickling liquid over the eggs.

-These will keep weeks in the fridge but never last that long.
+- These will keep for weeks in the fridge.
 Enjoy the onions on salads or in sandwiches.

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.

 © SpendWithPennies.com.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.
 Please view my photo use policy here.